cosmos/cosmos/whitepaper.md

 GnuClear validators can accept any token type or combination of types as a fee for processing a transaction.
 Each validator can subjectively set whatever exchange rate it wants, and choose whatever transactions it wants, as long as the `BlockGasLimit` is not exceeded.
-The collected fees are redistributed to the holders of bonded gnu tokens, proportionately, every `ValidatorPayoutPeriod` blocks.
+The collected fees minus any taxes specified below are redistributed to the holders of bonded gnu tokens, proportionately, every `ValidatorPayoutPeriod` blocks.

+Of the collected transaction fees, `ReserveTaxRatio` (DEFAULT 2%) will go toward the reserve pool to increase the reserve pool and increase the security and value of the GnuCler network.
+Also, a `CommonsTaxRatio` (DEFAULT 3%) will go toward the funding of common goods.
+These funds will go to the `CustodianAddress` to be distributed in accordance with whatever is decided by the governance system.

+Gnut holders who delegate their voting power to other validators pay `DelegationCommision` (DEFAULT 15%) to the delegated validator.

 ## Governance ##################################################################

-TODO: Intro to governance.

-* All gnut holders are expected to vote on all proposals
-* All gnut holders are expected to be active on a regular basis, e.g. every 2 weeks
-* There will be some mechanism to prevent proposal spam.

-### Validator Bond Proposal

-* There is a distinction between identified and anonymous validators.
-* New BondProposals are expected to take into account the ratio of identified to anonymous validators.
-* TODO: `ValidatorBondQuorum` (DEFAULT 67%)
-* TODO: What about delegation from anonymous vs non-anonymous gnut holders?
-Is delegation also via proposals (probably not)
+The GnuClear hub blockchain is a distributed organization that requires a well defined governance mechanism in order to coordinate various changes to the blockchain, such as the validator set, predefined parameters of the system, as well as software and wetware protocol upgrades.

+All gnut holders are responsible for voting on all proposals.
+Failing to vote on a proposal in a timely manner will result in the gnut holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its gnuts at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.

+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include gnuts.
+For each proposal, the voter may opt to take the deposit.
+If more than half of the voters choose to take the proposal (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any gnuts which are burned.

+For each proposal, voters may vote with the following options:
+* Yay
+* YayWithForce
+* Nay
+* NayWithForce
+* Abstain

+A strict majority of Yay or YayWithForce votes (or Nay or NayWithForce votes) is required for the proposal to be decided as passed (or decided as failed), but 1/3+ can veto the majority decision by voting with force.
+When a strict majority is vetoed, everyone gets punished by losing `VetoPenaltyFeeBlocks` (DEFAULT 1 day's worth of blocks) worth of fees (except taxes which will not be affected), and the party that vetoed the majority decision will be additionally punished by losing `VetoPenalty` (DEFAULT 0.1%) of its gnuts.

 ### Parameter Change Proposal

-* Any of the parameters defined here can be changed by proposal.
+Any of the parameters defined here can be changed with the successful passing of a `ParameterChangeProposal`.
-* The minimum quorum needed to change a parameter is itself also a parameter.
-* TODO: `ParameterChangeQuorum` (DEFAULT 67%)

 ### Text Proposal

-All other proposals, such as a proposal to upgrade the protocol, will be coordinated via generic text proposals.
+All other proposals, such as a proposal to upgrade the protocol, will be coordinated via the generic `TextProposal`.

-### Penalties for Absenteeism

-All gnut holders, including validators, are expected to vote on all proposals.
-TODO: Define the penalty for absenteeism

 ## Roadmap #####################################################################

-* Initial proposals for distribution (PoW, conferences)
+* Initial validator set
 * Shard discovery
 * Tendermint V2
-* Support fees paid for w/ other currenties

 <hr/>